Eric0801/Alphatopian_doc/README.md

 * **Solution:** I developed an automated pipeline that programmatically identifies, parses, and cleans the target data.
 It transforms the raw information into a clean, query-optimized format (Parquet), making it readily available for research and backtesting.
 This process reduced the time for data preparation from weeks to minutes.
 * **Impact:** Enabled the fund to leverage a vast dataset that was previously inaccessible, unlocking new research possibilities.

-### 2. Multi-Agent Orchestration Framework
+### 2. Cyclical & Conditional Agentic Workflow for Alpha Discovery

-Inspired by modern distributed systems, I architected a multi-agent framework to manage different components of the research pipeline.
+Inspired by modern AI architectures like LangGraph, I designed the multi-agent system not as a linear pipeline, but as a stateful, cyclical graph capable of automated, iterative research.

-* **Problem:** A monolithic backtesting system would be hard to maintain and extend with new factors or models.
+* **Problem:** Alpha discovery is not a linear process; it requires iteration, critique, and refinement.
+A simple sequential orchestrator cannot replicate this.
-* **Solution:** The system is composed of specialized agents (e.g., Data Agent, Factor Agent, Risk Agent) that operate independently and communicate asynchronously.
-This design makes the system highly extensible and resilient.
-Adding a new alpha factor is as simple as creating a new, self-contained module without affecting the rest of the system.
+* **Solution:** The system employs a state-driven workflow where specialized agents (e.g., `Researcher`, `Coder`, `Backtester`, `Critique`) operate as nodes in a graph.
+A shared "State" object, containing the current hypothesis, code, and backtest results, is passed between them.
+Conditional logic at the `Critique` node evaluates the backtest performance and determines the next step: either finalizing the factor or looping back to the `Researcher` with constructive feedback for another iteration.
-* **Impact:** Significantly accelerated the research and development cycle for new investment strategies.
+* **Impact:** Transformed the system from a simple automation tool into a semi-autonomous research platform, capable of exploring, evaluating, and refining investment strategies with minimal human intervention.

 ### 3. Production-Grade Machine Learning & LLM Integration